PostHog/posthog.com/contents/blog/the-posthog-array-1-21-0.md

 - An improved UI
 - The ability to reorder plugins
-- The ability to upgrade plugins (and see excatly what changed between plugin versions)
+- The ability to upgrade plugins (and see exactly what changed between plugin versions)
 - Autofill on commonly used plugin configuration fields
 - A new plugin configuration field type, letting plugin builders specify pre-determined choices for the user to select from
 - A ton of performance improvements